top of page

 • Check legs for cracks or for an undue amount of rocking of the piano.

-• Check vertical piano for missing casters.
+• Check vertical pianos for missing casters.

 • Before lifting the lid, check it for cracks and missing hinges.